Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Nonlinear RTMPC

 Last, \cref{fig:nmpc_performance} reports the \textit{performance} as a function of the number of demonstrations.
 The results indicate that \ac{SA}-based methods can achieve low tracking errors even after a single demonstration.
 Furthermore, employing a fine-tuning phase (after the initial demonstration) proves highly advantageous in further reducing this error, thereby reducing the performance gap between policies obtained via \ac{SA} and the expert.

-\textbf{Comparison of Sampling Strategies.} \cref{tab:sa_analysis} provides a detailed comparison of performance, robustness, and training time of the different variants of \ac{SA} methods, as a function of the number of demonstrations ($1$, $2$ and $10$), and compares those with the best-performing baselines, \ac{DAgger}+\ac{DR}.
-As expected, \ac{SA} methods that require fewer samples obtain significant improvements in training time, while increasing the number of samples is beneficial in reducing the mean and the variance of the expert gap, both with and without disturbances. \cref{tab:sa_analysis} additionally highlights the benefits of fine-tuning, as even methods that use few samples (e.g., SA-sparse, SA-$25$) can obtain a significant performance improvement after a single fine-tuning demonstration ($2$ demonstrations in total), while there are diminishing returns for additional fine-tuning demonstrations (e.g., $10$ demonstrations).
+\textbf{Comparison of Sampling Strategies.} \cref{tab:sa_analysis} provides a detailed comparison of performance, robustness, and training time of the different variants of \ac{SA} methods, as a function of the number of demonstrations ($1$, $2$ and $10$), and compares those with the best-performing baselines, \ac{DAgger}+\ac{DR}, \b{and methods based on sampling in the expert neighborhood}.
+As expected, \ac{SA} methods that require fewer samples obtain significant improvements in training time compared to \ac{DAgger}+\ac{DR}, while increasing the number of samples is beneficial in reducing the mean and the variance of the expert gap, both with and without disturbances\b{, while \ac{DA} (expert neighborhood) struggles to achieve high robustness and low expert gap in the target domain, despite the large number of samples used per timestep ($100$)}. \cref{tab:sa_analysis} additionally highlights the benefits of fine-tuning, as even methods that use few samples (e.g., SA-sparse, SA-$25$) can obtain a significant performance improvement after a single fine-tuning demonstration ($2$ demonstrations in total), while there are diminishing returns for additional fine-tuning demonstrations (e.g., $10$ demonstrations). \b{In addition, in the data-sparse regime (e.g., SA-$18$), using DAgger for fine-tuning appears more beneficial than BC.}

-\textbf{Computation.} The computational cost of the nonlinear \ac{RTMPC} expert and the learned policy is reported in \cref{tab:computational_cost_rtnmpc}, highlighting that the policy is $66$ times faster than the expert.
-The average time to step the training environment is $2.1$ ms.
+\textbf{Computation.} The computation time is reported in \cref{tab:computational_cost_rtnmpc}, highlighting that \b{the average computation time of the policy on the onboard \texttt{Nvidia Jetsion TX2} is $0.015$ ms, an $180$-fold improvement compared to the value reported in \cite{song2023reaching} for a state-of-the-art NMPC for quadrotors.} \b{In addition, \cref{fig:compute_cost_of_sensitivity} reports the time to compute the sensitivity matrix, highlighting that it requires on average $2.28$ ms, about only $32\%$ of the time required to solve the full optimization problem.
+More importantly, this matrix is computed only once per timestep and can be used to draw many sampled at small additional cost (equivalent to solving a vector-matrix multiplication) instead of solving the full optimization problem for each sample.} The average time to step the training environment is $2.1$ ms.